![]() |

 ![]() | ![]() |

-The photos below are an official US Navy photos taken on July 14, 2010.
+The photos below are official US Navy photos taken on July 14, 2010.
 They show the HMCS ALGONQUIN (DDG 283) firing at the MONTICELLO during RIMPAC 2010 as well as the MONTICELLO after being hit by two Harpoon missiles.
 The MONTICELLO sunk later that day.

 ![]() | ![]() | ![]() |